-For the remaining period from July 1, 2025, through the end of each vessel's useful life (for non-contracted periods), the estimated average time charter rates for Steam and TFDE vessels were based on analysis of future supply and demand for LNG, analysis of future LNG shipping supply and demand balances, internally estimated and market-derived costs of building and financing newbuild LNG vessels, the technical characteristics of each vessel and an assessment of the appropriate discount for Steam and TFDE vessels' charter rates compared to modern newbuild LNG carriers, which is driven largely by unit freight cost differentials and utilization of such vessels.
+For non-contracted periods starting on the second year for already expired charters or upon the expiration of the firm charter period of a vessel through the end of each vessel's useful life, the estimated average time charter rates for Steam vessels were based on analysis of future supply and demand for LNG, internally estimated and market-derived costs of building and financing newbuild LNG vessels, the technical characteristics of each vessel and an assessment of the appropriate discount for Steam vessels' charter rates compared to modern newbuild LNG carriers, which is driven largely by unit freight cost differentials and utilization of such vessels.
+The Partnership also considered estimated future time charter rates taking into account the significant uncertainties regarding future demand for such vessels in light of the continued addition of modern, larger and more fuel efficient LNG carriers to the global fleet and the anticipated developments in terms of environmental regulations.

 Recognizing that the LNG industry is cyclical and subject to significant volatility based on factors beyond the Partnership's control, management believes that the use of the revenue estimates discussed above to be reasonable as of the reporting date.
-The Partnership has assumed no inflation or any other revenue escalation or growth factors in determining forecasted time charter rates beyond the contracted charter period through the end of a vessel's useful life, consistent with long-run historical evidence.
+The Partnership has assumed no inflation or any other revenue escalation or growth factors in determining forecasted time charter rates beyond the contracted charter period through the end of a vessel's useful life, consistent with long-run historical evidence and industry expectations.

-The Partnership used an annual operating expenses escalation factor equal to 1% based on its historical data and experience, as well as its expectations of future inflation and operating and dry-docking costs.
+The Partnership used an annual operating expenses escalation factor equal to 1% based on its historical data and experience, as well as its expectations of future inflation on operating and dry-docking costs.
 Estimates for the remaining useful lives of the current fleet and residual and scrap values are the same as those used for the Partnership's depreciation policy.
 All estimates used and assumptions made were in accordance with the Partnership's internal budgets and historical experience of the shipping industry.

-In the Partnership's impairment assessment, the rate used to discount future estimated cash flows to their present values was 6.1% to 6.4% as of December 31, 2020 (7.0% to 7.25% as of December 31, 2019).
-This was based on an estimated weighted average cost of capital calculated using cost of equity and cost of debt components, adjusted also for vessel-specific risks and uncertainties.
+In the Partnership's impairment assessment as of December 31, 2021, the rate used to discount future estimated cash flows to their present values was 7.5% (6.4% as of December 31, 2020).
+This was based on an estimated weighted average cost of capital calculated using cost of equity and cost of debt components, adjusted also for vessel-specific risks and uncertainties, as applicable to each probable outcome.

-The values in use for four out of the five Steam vessels calculated as per above were lower than the respective carrying amounts of those vessels and, consequently, an impairment loss of \$23,923 was recognized in the year ended December 31, 2020 (Note 3).
-The values in use for the remaining Steam vessel and each of the TFDE vessels with indicators of impairment were greater than their respective carrying amounts, and therefore no impairment loss was recognized for these vessels.
+The recoverable amounts (values in use) for all five Steam vessels calculated as per above were lower than the respective carrying amounts of those vessels and, consequently, an impairment loss of \$103,977 was recognized in the year ended December 31, 2021 (Note 3).

-In connection with the impairment testing of our vessels as of December 31, 2020, we performed a sensitivity analysis on the most difficult, subjective, or complex assumptions that have the potential to affect the outcome of the impairment assessment, which are the projected charter hire rate used to forecast future cash flows for non-contracted revenue days and the discount rate used, in particular for the Steam vessels (Note 3).
+In connection with the impairment testing of our vessels as of December 31, 2021, we performed a sensitivity analysis on the most difficult, subjective, or complex assumptions that have the potential to affect the outcome of the impairment assessment, which are the projected charter hire rate used to forecast future cash flows for non-contracted revenue days and the discount rate used, in particular for the Steam vessels (Note 3).
 It is reasonably possible that changes to these assumptions within the next financial year could require a material adjustment of the carrying amount of the Partnership's Steam vessels.